quasarstream/python-ffmpeg-video-streaming/README.md

         .package('/var/www/media/videos/hls/test.m3u8')
 )
 ```
-For more information about which value you should pass to these methods and also HLS options please [click here](https://ffmpeg.org/ffmpeg-formats.html#hls-2).
+For more information about which value you should pass to these methods and also HLS options, [see here](https://ffmpeg.org/ffmpeg-formats.html#hls-2).

 #### Encryption HLS